-These Consolidated Interim Financial Statements include the financial statements of the Company and of entities controlled by the Company.
+These consolidated financial statements include the financial statements of the Company and of entities controlled by the Company.
 Control exists when the company:

 - has power over the investee; - has rights or is exposed to variable returns on its interest in the investee; and - has the ability to use its power to affect the investee's returns.